Workplace Sexual Harassment Lawyer: Employment Law Services in New Jersey | Charles Z. Schalk

 • Making unwanted sexual comments or jokes

-• Creating a work environment that is intimidating, hostile, or abusive
+• Creating a work environment that is intimidating, hostile, or abusive through harassing behavior

 If you believe you are working in a hostile work environment, it is crucial to document all incidents of harassment meticulously.
 This includes noting dates, times, locations, witnesses, and the specific behaviors or comments made.
 Reporting these incidents to your employer or HR department is essential.
 Additionally, seeking support from a trusted friend, family member, or mental health professional can provide emotional support during this challenging time.